gitrdone4/cs207project/README.md

 bash serversetup.sh
 You should now be able to hit the home page in a browser!

+If you would like to the site in a previously set up instance, visit here - http://54.175.17.217/

 To test the file upload for a time series, upload the file cs207project/file_upload_ts.js
 ```